kirillyesikov/pipelineDEMO/ReadmeEdited.md

 ![Pods Screenshot](https://raw.githubusercontent.com/kirillyesikov/pipelineDEMO/main/pods.PNG)

-### Verify Harness pipeline runs through the UI or CLI.
+### Harness pipeline can be executed through the Harness UI or with Harness CLI.
 # 5. Continuous Monitoring
 ### Set up logging and metrics within Kubernetes using tools like Prometheus or Grafana.
 ### Integrate Harness with monitoring tools for automated rollback capabilities.